igsr/gca_1000genomes_website/_searchable/data.md

 # How to Access Data

+## Browse data

+Data from the 1000 Genomes Project can be viewed in genomic context in genome browsers.
+Further details about browsing the data in this way can be found [here](/browser).

 ## Download data

 The data contained in IGSR can be downloaded from the FTP site hosted at the EBI [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/).